-Manual Door Lock Plunger
+Manual Door Lock

 If the lock plunger is down when you shut the door, the door will lock.
-Therefore, make sure the keys are not inside the vehicle before closing the door.
+Make sure the keys are not inside the vehicle before closing the door.

-Sliding Door Lock Features
+Sliding Door Lock

-- For personal security and safety in the event of an accident, lock the vehicle doors as you drive as well as when you park and leave the vehicle. - When leaving the vehicle always remove the key and from the ignition lock, and lock your vehicle.
+• For personal security and safety in the event of an accident, lock the vehicle doors as you drive as well as when you park and leave the vehicle.

+• When leaving the vehicle, always remove the key from the ignition switch, and lock your vehicle.
 Do not leave unattended children in the vehicle, or with access to an unlocked vehicle.
 Unsupervised use of vehicle equipment may cause severe personal injuries and death.